dowells-mike/Hebit/task-features.md

 1. **Dashboard ("Today's Overview")**
     a.
 Display **High Priority / Due Today**
     b.
-“See All” links to Task screen (filtered)
+"See All" links to Task screen (filtered)
 2. **Goals:**
     a.
 Tasks linked to goals update progress
 3. **Statistics/Profile:**